Canal Macau

 Canal Macau is a Portuguese-language television channel broadcast in Macau, China.
 Both Canal Macau and its sister, Cantonese language station TDM Ou Mun, are owned by TDM.

-Local programmes usually broadcast daily from 7:00 pm to 11:00 pm.
-As a result, RTP's programmes on RTP Internacional are usually relayed for other time schedules (with the exception of football matches).
+Local programmes usually broadcast daily from 4:00 pm to 1:00 am Macau Time (Except Sunday from 3:00 pm Macau Time for RTP África's África 7 Dias, a weekly news programme from Lusophone countries in Africa).
+As a result, programmes from RTP Internacional (Asia-Pacific feed) are usually relayed for other time schedules (with the exception of football matches).
 In addition, The Catholic Mass broadcasts live on Sunday mornings from the Igreja da Sé.
 Together, these programmes make Canal Macau a 24-hour television service.